Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Marshall has combined with its opponents to score more than 57.5 points in four of eight games this season.
+- Marshall and its opponents have combined to put up more than 57.5 points in four of eight games this season.

-- Florida Atlantic's games have gone over 57.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 67.3, is 9.8 points more than Saturday's over/under.
+- Saturday's total is 9.8 points lower than the two team's combined 67.3 points per game average.

-- These two squads combine to surrender 41.3 points per game, 16.2 fewer than this contest's over/under.
+- This contest's total is 16.2 points more than the 41.3 these two squads combine to surrender per game this season.

-- The average total in Thundering Herd games this season is 59.2, 1.7 points above Saturday's total of 57.5.
+- The average total in Thundering Herd games this season is 59.2, 1.7 points more than Saturday's over/under of 57.5.

-- The 57.5 over/under in this game is 5.7 points higher than the 51.8 average total in Owls games this season.
+- The 51.8 PPG average total in Owls games this season is 5.7 points fewer than this game's over/under.

 Marshall Stats and Trends

-- Marshall has four wins against the spread in eight games this season.

-- The Thundering Herd are 3-4 ATS when favored by 1.5 points or more this season.
+- So far this season, the Thundering Herd have been installed as favorites by a 1.5-point margin or more seven times and are 3-4 ATS in those contests.

-- Marshall's games this year have hit the over on five of eight set point totals (62.5%).
+- Marshall's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- When Marshall puts up more than 21.5 points, it is 4-3 against the spread and 4-3 overall.
+- When Marshall scores more than 21.5 points, it is 4-3 against the spread and 4-3 overall.

-- When Marshall totals more than 380.6 yards, the team is 4-4 against the spread and 5-3 overall.
+- Marshall is 4-4 against the spread and 5-3 overall when the team picks up more than 380.6 yards.

 - The Thundering Herd have turned the ball over 19 times this season, six more turnovers than the Owls have forced (13).